 As chairman of the AUSC, I am proud to be associated with a club that has achieved so much recognition through individuals who have represented Australia or who have played at the most senior level of the sport.
-Behind these individuals are team mates and team managers, coaches and volunteers who have given of their time and skills (and continue to do so) in order that all of our teams achieve what they set out to do.
-Because of these efforts, the club has grown and will continue to grow as further facilities become available, and as a result, we must have procedures and standards in place so that we can function as one club not as individual teams as has been the practice until now.
+Behind these individuals are team mates and team managers, coaches and volunteers who have given of their time and skills and continue to do so in order that all of our teams achieve what they set out to do.
+Because of these efforts, the club has grown and will continue to grow as further facilities become available, and as a result, we must have procedures and standards in place so that we can function as one club not as individual teams as has been the practice at times in the past.

-We are one of the biggest soccer clubs in South Australia (if not the biggest) with over 400 players spread amongst our 5 major teams; the Uni Blacks, Uni Whites, Graduates Red, Graduates Blue and Women and Juniors, all coming under the umbrella of Adelaide University Sports (AUSC) which administers all 36 Adelaide University clubs.
-As we become more accountable to the University, we must consolidate our teams and resources so that there will be uniformity amongst the clubs including adhering to the code of conduct set by the AUS, the uniform guidelines that must be adopted by 2016, sharing of the new Graduates clubrooms with 5 other clubs and presenting complete financial and player statements as a club to the AUS.
-We cannot achieve all of this however, if we continue to operate as an individual team and therefore, the need for clear guidelines and standards.
+We are one of the biggest clubs in South Australia with more than 500 players spread amongst our 5 major teams: AUSC Black, AUSC Graduates Blue, AUSC Graduates Red, AUSC White, , AUSC Women & Juniors, all under the umbrella of Adelaide University Sport (AUS) which administers 37 university Clubs known as The Blacks.
+As we become more accountable to the university, we must consolidate our teams and resources so that there will be uniformity amongst the clubs including adhering to the code of conduct set out by the AUS, the uniform guidelines and our own Constitution.

-These policies and guidelines have been developed in consultation with team representatives, some of whom have been with the AUSC for more than 25 years and whose experience has been instrumental in developing these standards and guidelines.
-The planning meeting held in August 2012 was the first meeting of its kind to put forward a plan for our future growth, and this included input for these standards and procedures.
+These policies and guidelines have been based upon the original AUSC Constitution and developed in consultation with team representatives, some of whom have been with the AUSC for more than 25 years and whose experience has been instrumental in developing these standards and guidelines.
+The planning meeting held in August 2012 was the first meeting of its kind to put forward a plan for our future growth and this included input for these standards and procedures.
 As a result, we have an overarching document to which individual team policies are linked.

-These Standards and Guidelines apply to all members of the AUSC with a distinct section detailing responsibilities pertaining to junior teams but is not separate from the general policies and guidelines.
+These Standards and Guidelines apply to all members of the AUSC with a distinct section detailing responsibilities pertaining to junior teams but not separate from the general policies and guidelines.